Interview with Orla Smith, Executive Editor of Seventh Row

 It's out on Valentine's Day, February 14, which is also the film's release date.
 There are three interviews: with Céline Sciamma, Adèle Haenel, and Noémie Merlant.
 Sometimes actors are very non-specific because it's quite hard to verbalize what you're doing, but both of them [Hanel and Merlant] are so eloquent about technique and the specific choices they each made to create their characters.

 I'm very excited about the book and am glad other people feel the same way.
 We put a lot of work into all of these books.
 We're a very small team.
-It's basically just me and Alex doing most of the editing with help from an editor-at-large, associate editor, and small group of writers.
+It's basically just me and Alex doing most of the editing with help from an editor-at-large, associate editor, and a small group of writers.
 We only work on these books because we really, really love it.
 It means a lot to know that people are actually reading and appreciating your work.

 Definitely.
 Every writer wants to know that they're not just screaming into the void.